 - Pain, redness, or swelling of your arms or legs

-- Diarrhea of 5 or 6 stools in 1 day, or diarrhea with weakness
+- Loose bowel movements (diarrhea) more than 5 or 6 times in one day, or diarrhea with weakness

 - Swelling (fluid retention) in the legs, feet, or ankles

-- Joint or muscle pain, nausea, vomiting, or diarrhea that is unrelieved by prescribed medications
+- Joint or muscle pain, nausea, throwing up, or loose bowel movements that are not relieved by prescribed medicines.